spangen87/memory-game/README.md

 ### Design Choices
 #### Typography
 For the logo of the game, I choosed Courgette.
-I Wanted a classy but yet playful look so I thought Courgette was a good font for that purpose.
+I wanted a classy but yet playful look so I thought Courgette was a good font for that purpose.

 For the rest of the text I choosed Varela Round.
-It is easy to read, stylish and still a litlle bit playful.
+It is easy to read, stylish and still a little bit playful.

 #### Colors
-I choosed colors with my daughers favourite color in mind, pink.
+I choosed colors with my daughters favourite color in mind, pink.
 [Colormind](http://colormind.io/) was used to pick a palette that I used through the application.

 ![Color Palette](assets/readme-images/colors.png)